Ordinary People (Steve Harley song): Critical reception

-Upon release, Andrew Thomas of The Westmorland Gazette reviewed the single, describing the song as "deceptively simple" and "of the type that you need years of experience to pull off so well".
+Upon its release, Andrew Thomas of the Westmorland Gazette reviewed "Ordinary People", describing it as "deceptively simple" and "of the type that you need years of experience to pull off so well".
 He commented on the "Beatles/George Harrison feel", Harley's "rich and assured vocals" and the "straightforward but heartfelt lyrics - a plea for ordinary people to band together and show their essential humanity to try to make the world a better place".
 He concluded "Ordinary People" was "a very mature song which grows on you with each listen".

 Reviewing the band's November 2015 concert at Scunthorpe Baths Hall, Scunthorpe Telegraph noted the song's inclusion within the set-list, commenting how "at the age of 64, Steve is still making great music".
 Another similar review on the band's Liverpool Philharmonic show, for the Wirral Globe, saw reporter Peter Grant comment: "We were treated to "Ordinary People" – Steve's new single which is, he says, unashamedly Beatle-esque".

 When giving the song its first play on BBC Radio Scotland, Billy Sloan commented: "There's a brand new song which I think really is a fantastic piece of work, and I hope you agree.
 One of Steve Harley's best vocals in a long-long time, and that really is saying something when you consider his incredible back-catalogue".
 After playing the song on his BBC Radio 2 show, presenter Steve Wright commented that the song was "highly familiar", and that it "really does sound like a song I've heard before".
 After being played on Oslo Radio, the song received positive feedback from listeners.